 - Anxiety and Depression: Constant self-focus can lead to insecurity when reality doesn’t match the “plot,” increasing mental health risks that benefit from telepsychiatry interventions.

-- Delusional Thinking: Similar to Mabuse’s psychosis, untreated syndrome may foster hallucinations or distorted realities, underscoring the importance of timely telepsychiatry consultations.
+- Delusional Thinking: Similar to Mabuse’s psychosis, untreated syndrome may foster hallucinations or distorted realities.
+Individuals may dramatize or overemphasize their life events, framing them as pivotal moments in their personal narrative, which can further distort their perception of reality and impact social interactions or self-image.
+This underscores the importance of timely telepsychiatry consultations.

 - Social Isolation: Alienating others through inconsiderate behavior, resulting in loneliness and relational breakdowns, which telepsychiatry helps mitigate through virtual therapy sessions.